 - And yes you SHOULD still check the install log to confirm the count of successes and errors.
 It will be created just as described above, and put in the same place, regardless of whether the update is run from the CF admin or via this command-line java installer.

-One gotcha to beware when CF is started by the manual installer
+Another gotcha to beware, when CF is started by the manual installer

 You want to watch for what user CF is "running as" after the command-line installer starts it.
 (You can see the user name which is running any process in Task Manager in Windows or via top in Linux.)